teivah/100-go-mistakes/README.md

 #### Not understanding the impacts of running Go in Docker and Kubernetes (#100)

 To help avoid CPU throttling when deployed in Docker and Kubernetes, keep in mind that Go isn’t CFS-aware.

-## About the Author

-Teiva Harsanyi is a senior software engineer at Google.
-He has worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
-He is passionate about Go and how to design and implement reliable applications.

 ## External Resources